SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 * A **Factory Pattern**, where a central service class (`$LlmApiService$`) is responsible for selecting and instantiating the correct handler (strategy) at runtime based on configuration.

-This architecture makes the system highly extensible, allowing new LLM backends to be integrated with minimal changes to the core application logic.
+This architecture makes the system extensible, allowing new LLM backends to be integrated with minimal changes to the core application logic.

 -----